NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 -------------
 The core functionality of the package can be explined by the functionality of the MDSL.py file.
 The code routine of the MDSL.py file is segmented into **six parts**

 ** Part 1:** Read in the model data utilizing the pre determined data_catalog in the runtime configuration file.
-Several runtime config files are avaialble as examples in \i{~diagnostics/MDSL/Example_files}
+Several runtime config files are avaialble as examples in {\i ~diagnostics/MDSL/Example_files}